se2-c-aj/Written_response_grading/README.md

 3. Run by using command : python gram_check.py

-4. Returns python dictionary with score and other data (number of grammatical mistakes, corrected text from grammar checker)
+4. Returns json_string with score and other data (number of grammatical mistakes, corrected text from grammar checker)